 Any type of “No Soliciting” or “No Trespassing” sign legally meets the requirement to prohibit a solicitor from entering your property.

 Are vendors required to register for a permit?

-Under the Hilliard City Code, vendors are still required to register with the city for a permit, Chief Fisher noted.
+Under the Hilliard City Code, vendors are still required to register with the city for a permit.
 Through this registration, the vendor goes through a background check and receives an official ID.

 Residents who wish to confirm the validity of a permit, or report a trespassing vendor, can call the Hilliard Division of Police at (614) 876-7321.

 Who is allowed to go door-to-door without a permit?